 - The type of medical care you received

 - How long it takes you to recover

 - Potential long-term damage

-Alternatively, your personal injury lawyer may take a per diem approach, where a flat rate is charged for each day that it took you to recover.
+Alternatively, your personal injury lawyer may take a per diem approach, where a flat rate is charged for each day it took you to recover.

 It can be hard to imagine right now, but your case can take months or even years to resolve.
 Many legal funding companies charge monthly compounding interest rates of several percent or more.
 What seems like a reasonable fee at first can quickly snowball into a 30-70% interest charge on your principal balance by the time your case settles.

-Anyone interested in receiving money while awaiting their settlement funding from their personal injury lawsuit is encouraged to apply now with High Rise Financial.
+Anyone interested in receiving money while awaiting settlement funding from their personal injury lawsuit is encouraged to apply now with High Rise Financial.
 Our hassle-free application requires no paperwork, up-front fees, credit checks, or employment verifications.

 Since the specifics of each personal injury case are all that matter, no individual financial information is taken into account while an approval decision is pending.
 Contact us today through our quick contact form or by phone to get the assistance you need with your case.